lesslefou/BE-Robot/README.md

       •
       •

-If you want to make an acquisition of data for a projet, launch the script MainWindows.py.
-On this interface now  you can click on which buttun that you want.
-The interface is conposed by different buttuns:
+If you want to make an acquisition of datas for a projet, launch the script MainWindows.py.
+On this interface, you can click on the button of your choice.